Azure/az-cgpu-onboarding/VMI-Sharing-Instructions.md

 # Overview
 Here is an overview of the different options to capture and share a CGPU VM image.
 In general, creating a SIG is simpler than storing things in a container since those are shared on a subscription/tenant-basis.

-Please note that the Azure Compute Gallery's direct share feature is still in a preview so is subject to their preview terms and conditions.
-To learn more about it, take a look at their documentation [here](https://learn.microsoft.com/en-us/azure/virtual-machines/share-gallery-direct?tabs=portaldirect).
+Please note that the Azure Compute Gallery's direct share feature is still in a preview so it is subject to their preview terms and conditions.
+Since it is still in preview, there are several onboarding steps required in order to use this feature.
+To learn more about it, take a look at their documentation and follow their instructions [here](https://learn.microsoft.com/en-us/azure/virtual-machines/share-gallery-direct?tabs=portaldirect).

 # Sharing within a subscription
 Option 1: Export image and VMGS file using a shared image gallery (SIG)